Skip to Content

 Why is tandoori chicken red?

-The red-colored tandoori chicken served in restaurants is the result of added food coloring; achieve a similar color using Kashmiri chili powder, though it won’t be as pronounced without food coloring.
+The vibrant red color of tandoori chicken at Indian restaurants often comes from food coloring.
+You can achieve a similar color using Kashmiri chili powder or paprika.
+However, it won’t be as intense without red food coloring.

 Baked Tandoori Chicken